gavinyork/zephyr3d/doc/markdown/scene.primitive.getnumvertices.md

 number

-Total vertex count, 0 if no position vertex buffer set
+Total vertex count; 0 if no position buffer is set.